+DVT: Treatment

-DVT: Treatment Differential Diagnosis and Treatment • DVT is emergency due to the risk of pulmonary embolism. • anti-coagulant medication (blood thinner).
-In severe or recurrent cases, a filter (e.g. Greenfield filter) may be inserted What is the most likely into the inferior vena cava in an effort to prevent emboli from reaching the lunas. cause of the edema? • Compression therapy: indicted in acute stage to reduce the risk of What are potential DVT becoming an embolism.
-Subacute stage, compression is indicated to prevent chronic swelling (post-thrombotic syndrome) and the contraindications/red flags? formation of a new DVT.
-Is this patient appropriate to • MLD: Lacking scientific research that establishes MLD protocols for treat? patients with DVT, therapists generally observe the following clinical recommendations • No MLD should be performed for: 4-6 weeks if DVT present in lower leg; 4-8 weeks if DVT in thigh; 8-12 • weeks if in pelvic veins; lifetime on abdomen after pelvic DVT
+- DVT is emergency due to the risk of pulmonary embolism. - anti-coagulant medication (blood thinner). - In severe or recurrent cases, a filter (e.g. Greenfield filter) may be inserted into the inferior vena cava in an effort to prevent emboli from reaching the lungs. - Compression therapy: indicted in acute stage to reduce the risk of DVT becoming an embolism.
+Subacute stage, compression is indicated to prevent chronic swelling (post-thrombotic syndrome) and the formation of a new DVT. - MLD: Lacking scientific research that establishes MLD protocols for patients with DVT, therapists generally observe the following clinical recommendations: - No MLD should be performed for: - 4-6 weeks if DVT present in lower leg; 4-8 weeks if DVT in thigh; 8-12 weeks if in pelvic veins; lifetime on abdomen after pelvic DVT